qubitron/StarterCode/README.md

 ![](https://i.imgur.com/mqLqytz.png)

 Select "Add New Setting" from the menu options.

-, and under the "Application Settings" tab and uneder the "Runtime" section, set the "startup file" parameter to be "startup.txt"
+In the "Enter new setting key" popup, enter the environment variable name "DATABASE_URL" and press enter to continue

+In the "Enter setting value" popup, enter the value of your Postgres connection string to your Azure Database for Postgres instance.
+(Example: postgres://[USERNAME]:[PASSWORD]@[SERVER_NAME].postgres.database.azure.com:5432/postgres

+8. Configure the startup script.

+On the Azure tab in VS Code, right click on your App Service instance.

+Click "Open in portal".
+This should open up your browser and redirect you to the configuration page for your App Service instance.

-9. Again under the "Application Settings" tab and under the "Application Settings" section, add a new environment variable for the Postgres
+Under the "Application Settings" tab and under the "Application Settings" section, add a new environment variable for the Postgres

-10. Deploy the code to your newly created App Service instance
+9. Deploy the code to your newly created App Service instance

 On the Azure tab in VS Code, click on the upload button at the top of the extension pane